 Christ's followers are to be more than a light in the midst of men.
 They are the light of the world.
 Jesus says to all who have named His name, You have given yourselves to Me, and I have given you to the world as My representatives.
 As the Father had sent Him into the world, so, He declares, "have I also sent them into the world."
 John 17:18.
 As Christ is the channel for the revelation of the Father, so we are to be the channel for the revelation of Christ.
-While our Saviour is the great source of illumination, forget not, O Christian, that He is revealed through humanity.
+While our Savior is the great source of illumination, forget not, O Christian, that He is revealed through humanity.
 God's blessings are bestowed through human instrumentality.
 Christ Himself came to the world as the Son of man.
 Humanity, united to the divine nature, must touch humanity.
 The church of Christ, every individual disciple of the Master, is heaven's appointed channel for the revelation of God to men.
 Angels of glory wait to communicate through you heaven's light and power to souls that are ready to perish.
 Shall the human agent fail of accomplishing his appointed work?
 Oh, then to that degree is the world robbed of the promised influence of the Holy Spirit!
-[41]

 But Jesus did not bid the disciples, "Strive to make your light shine;" He said, "Let it shine."
 If Christ is dwelling in the heart, it is impossible to conceal the light of His presence.
 If those who profess to be followers of Christ are not the light of the world, it is because the vital power has left them; if they have no light to give, it is because they have no connection with the Source of light.
 In all ages the "Spirit of Christ which was in them" (1 Peter 1:11) has made God's true children the light of the people of their generation.
 Joseph was a light bearer in Egypt.
 In his purity and benevolence and filial love he represented Christ in the midst of a nation of idolaters.
 While the Israelites were on their way from Egypt to the Promised Land, the true-hearted among them were a light to the surrounding nations.
 Through them God was revealed to the world.
-From Daniel and his companions in Babylon, and from Mordecai in Persia, bright beams of light shone out amid the darkness of the kingly courts.
-In like manner the disciples of Christ are set as light bearers on the way to heaven; through them the Father's mercy and goodness are made manifest to a world enshrouded in the darkness of misapprehension of God.
+From Daniel and his companions in Babylon, and from Mordecai in Persia, bright bearers on the way to heaven; through them the Father's mercy and goodness are made manifest to a world enshrouded in the darkness of misapprehension of God.
 By seeing their good works, others are led to glorify the Father who is above; for it is made manifest that there is a God on the throne of the universe whose character is worthy of praise and imitation.
-The divine love glowing in the heart, the Christlike harmony manifested in the life, are as a glimpse of heaven granted to men of the world, that they may appreciate its excellence [42]
+The divine love glowing in the heart, the Christ like harmony manifested in the life, are as a glimpse of heaven granted to men of the world, that they may appreciate its excellence.